 So while the study itself is not very clear on methodology and it was only made on mice, it’s still a good start… But there is more!

 Medical News Today also reports that during an event held at the Royal Society of Medicine in London, a board of experts discussed various studies reporting that coffee helps the liver.

 From fatty liver to reducing the risks of cirrhosis and even cancer, coffee consumption does seem to help, according to all the studies presented.

-It does seem that the more coffee you have, the better are its effects on your body.
+It does appear that the more coffee you have, the better its effects on your body.

-But according to WebMD, even moderate amounts will slow down Fibrosis, Cirrhosis and Fatty Liver.
+But according to WebMD, even moderate amounts will slow down Fibrosis, Cirrhosis and fatty liver in general.
 In other words, drinking a lot of coffee is good for the liver.